 University of Washington Office of Admissions 1410 NE Campus Parkway Box 355852 Seattle, WA 98195-5852

 Submit high school transcripts by attaching them to your online application.
-Only college transcripts should be sent to the UW by postal mail.
+Only official college transcripts should be sent to the UW.
 Make sure that your full legal name appears on all academic records.

 If you do not already have a copy of your final high school transcript, request a paper copy from the last high school you attended.
 The transcript should include grades 10, 11, and 12 or the equivalent years in your country.
 Unofficial copies of your high school transcript are acceptable for the purposes of admission.
 After receiving the transcript, you will need to make an electronic copy yourself using the paper copy provided by your school.
 All applicants are required to attach scanned high school transcripts to the online application.